Fannon/mobo/README.md

     * [/smw_template (MediaWiki Templates)](examples/init/smw_template/README.md)
     * [/templates (mobo templates)](examples/init/templates/README.md)

+## Typical Workflow / Example

+TODO:
+* Move this to a new page
+* Link to example in github

 ## Screenshots
 > Your model is developed with your favorite text editor: